Last Updated on by Rodrigo @ OutofYourComfortZone

 Algarve Itinerary Day #1: Faro

 I’ll begin with the city of Faro for several reasons.
-The first is that it’s where the only airport in the region is located, so it’s likely the place where you’ll arrive by plane.
+The first is that it’s where the only airport in the region is located, so it’s likely the place where you’ll arrive by plane from the capital (actually, I recommend spend at least 3 days in Lisbon).
 It’s also one of the largest cities in the Algarve, thus giving you lots to do.

 I recommend dedicating your morning to visiting the city center.
 It’s a lovely place to take a stroll and will also give you the chance to see many historical sites like the Igreja da Misericórdia (“Mercy Church”), Sé Catedral de Faro (“Faro Cathedral”), and Porta Árabe (“Arab Gate”), which used to be one of the city’s main entrances.